davidabek1/adanet/README.md

 # ADANET

 AdaNet: Adaptive Structural Learning of Artificial Neural Networks ADANET project is a Python implementation based on an article by Cortes: http://proceedings.mlr.press/v70/cortes17a.html
+or the original article publication, see in [AdaNet-Original publication pdf file](https://github.com/davidabek1/adanet/blob/master/AdaNet-Original%20publication___d2nn.pdf)

 ## Article Abstract